Who we are

 Volunteer Friends support the station by contributing their time and effort.
 These community volunteers help with membership campaigns, assist with community outreach projects and conduct studio tours.

 Eight's Advisory Board provides public input for the station's planning and decision-making process.
 Members meet quarterly to evaluate the station's progress and conduct an annual assessment of our programming and services.

-Below are the dates of all 2013 CAB meetings:
+Below are the dates of upcoming 2014 CAB meetings: